-Members of LGAC's Audit Committee as of March 31, 2011 were Kevin Murray, serving as Chair and Marc Shaw.
-Through the resignation of Diana Jones Ritter in September 2010, a vacancy was created on the Audit Committee.
+Members of LGAC's Audit Committee as of March 31, 2012 were Kevin Murray, serving as Chair and Marc Shaw.
+At March 31, 2012, there was one vacancy on the Audit Committee.

 Finance Committee

 The Finance Committee was initially established December 7, 1990 through Resolution 90-10.
 Chapter 506 of the Laws of 2009 added a new subdivision 8 of Section 2824 of the Public Authorities Law to require the establishment of a Finance Committee to be comprised of not less than three independent members.
 Additionally these independent members must constitute a majority of the Committee.
 The LGAC Board of Directors, through Resolution 2010-04 revised the membership of the Finance Committee to meet this requirement.